-The Murrow Center for Media & Health Promotion Research in the Edward R. Murrow College of Communication at Washington State University examines how people use media messages in their decisions about health, and how health promotion practitioners can maximize the effectiveness of health messages targeting young people and their families.
-Our work is intended to help individuals and health professionals use media most effectively to facilitate informed and healthy decisions.
+The Edward R. Murrow Center for Media & Health Promotion Research in the Edward R. Murrow College of Communication at Washington State University examines how individuals and health professionals use media most effectively to facilitate informed and healthy decisions.
+The Center facilitates multi-methodological communication science research across a full range of media platforms to examine how to improve quality of life and mitigate the effects of misinformation.

 Mission: The Murrow Center for Media & Health Promotion Research facilitates multi-methodological communication science research across a full range of media platforms to examine how to improve quality of life and mitigate effects of misinformation.